eclipse/paho.mqtt.rust/README.md

 ![Crates.io](https://img.shields.io/crates/d/paho-mqtt)

-This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT Rust client library on memory-managed operating systems such as Linux/Posix and Windows.
+This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT Rust client library on memory-managed operating systems such as Linux/Posix, Mac, and Windows.

 The Rust crate is a safe wrapper around the Paho C Library.

-This is a pre-release version of the library, but has good feature coverage for an MQTT 3.1.1 library, and doesn't have a lot of outstanding issues.

-The API is still under development, and there will likely be some minor breaking changes in the next few releases, but major redevelopment of the API is slowing down and approaching stability.

 Most development and deployment has being done on Linux.
 Please let us know about any success or failure on other systems.

+## Features

+The initial version of this crate is a wrapper for the Paho C library, similar to the implementation for the current Paho C++ library.
+It targets MQTT v3.1 and 3.1.1, and includes all of the features available in the C library for those versions, including:

+- Network Transports:
+    - Standard TCP support
+    - SSL / TLS
+    - WebSockets
+- QoS 0, 1, and 2
+- Last Will and Testament (LWT)
+- Message Persistence
+    - File or memory persistence
+    - User-defined persistence (including example for Redis)
+- Automatic Reconnect
+- Offline Buffering
+- High Availability
+- Several API's:
+    - Rust Futures and Streams for asynchronous operations.
+    - Traditional asynchronous (token/wait) API
+    - Synchronous/blocking  API

+Supports Paho C v1.3.1

 ## Latest News